cbehrends/DotNetCoreCleanArchitectureSample/README.md

 # Docker Support

-To build the container
+To build the docker env

-`docker build -t <my_container_name> .`
+`docker-compose build`

+This builds all of the projects and packages them into a docker container.
+It also setups up SQL Server and sets the env var for the connection string

-To run the container in your local Docker instance
+To run the service in docker along with SQL

-`docker run -p 8080:80 <my_container_name>`
+`docker-compose up`

-This will setup the container to listen on port 8080, you may adjust as needed.
+This will setup the container to listen on port 5000

-Once the container is running, navigate to `http://localhost:8080`
+When docker-compose has started teh services `http://localhost:5000/swagger` and you should see the Swagger UI

 # Database Migrations